ISAITB/docs-tdl/source/introduction/index.rst

 The purpose of the current documentation is to make it possible for you to understand and create test suites using the GITB TDL.
-The approach followed herein is to document the available possibilities providing easy to follow examples but also to note where appropriate certain considerations on the use of TDL in the GITB test bed software.
+The approach followed herein is to document the available possibilities providing easy to follow examples but also to note where appropriate certain considerations on the use of TDL in the GITB Test Bed software.

 .. index:: GITB